 Maintaining a home

-How to protect your home against hailstorms.
+How to prepare your home for hailstorms

 The Insurance Council of Australia described the event as a catastrophe, as golf-ball sized hailstones plummeted down on Sydney and other parts of NSW, causing approximately $675 million worth of damage.
-As of early January 2019, over 80,000 claims had been made – including 17,000 claims for household damage.
+As of early January 2019, over 80,000 claims had been made – including 17,000 claims for household damage1.

 Skylights are a great way of bringing more natural light into your home, but they can be vulnerable to severe hail.
-Consider using a skylight safety screen to prevent damage from hail.
+Consider using a skylight safety screen to minimise damage from hail.
 Look for materials that offer good optical clarity as well as impact resistance.